 Why do cats purr?
 Do they only purr when you pet them?
 Many people think of purring as the sign of a happy, contented cat.
 But did you know that cats also purr when they’re in pain or frightened?

-Here’s what we know about purring cats—how they do it, why they do it, and how you can tell what your cat’s purring might mean.
+Here’s what we know about cat purring—how cats purr, why they do it, and how you can tell what your cat’s purring means.

 How Do Cats Purr?

 When cats purr, signals are sent to the muscles of the voice box as well as the diaphragm, which expands the chest when breathing.

 These signals stimulate a cat’s vocal cords to vibrate.
 So as the cat breathes in and out, the air moves across these twitching muscles, resulting in a purring sound.

 Cats purr during both inhalation and exhalation, so the sound is nearly continuous.